RobG66/Gamelist-Manager/README.md

 ![gamelistmanager](https://github.com/RobG66/Gamelist-Manager/assets/91415974/42f6a366-00f5-4f1f-bb43-76816006d47b)

+October 25th, 2024
+ I took a break.. needed it!
+I noticed the API URL for emumovies has changed so emumovies scraping is currently not working.
+I have asked the folks over there what the new URL is.
+I haven't looked at adding other scrapers just yet, I will soon.
+I also want to finish fixing the media manager so I can enable it again.
+This allows re-adding local media as well as scraping downloaded media from a local folder instead of the internet.

 September 30th, 2024
  V7 beta has been re-posted with some necessary bug fixes.
 Is there anyone willing to write up some documentation for me please?